-Science Says This Is The Best Time Of Day To Take A Shower In The Summer
+The Best Time To Shower In The Summer Is At Night, According To Science

 To shower at night, or in the morning?
 This is a question that has plagued me for years, and yet I still haven't found a clear-cut answer.
 But this conundrum is even more mind-boggling when it comes to figuring out the best time of day to shower in the summer.